Bioenergetics Therapy Schools and Careers

 In order to practice bioenergetic therapy in your profession as a psychotherapist, counselor, or other healing practitioner, you’ll need to adhere to state laws regarding licensure for that profession.

 Salaries in the bioenergetics field depend on your exact job title and whether you work at a hospital, clinic or wellness center.
-Here are median salaries for a few different careers that bioenergetic school graduates might pursue:
+Here are average salaries for a few different careers that bioenergetic school graduates might pursue:

 Is a Bioenergetics Career Right for You?